maxgrillascasalvarelly/ens-contracts/README.md

 2. Make code updates
 3. Ensure you are synced up with `staging`
 4. Code should now be in a state where you think it can be deployed to production
-5. Create a "Release Candidate" [release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) on GitHub.
+5. Create a "Release Candidate" [release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)json GitHub.
 This will be of the form `v1.2.3-RC0`.
 This tagged commit is now subject to our bug bounty.
 6. Have the tagged commit audited if necessary
 7. If changes are required, make the changes and then once ready for review create another GitHub release with an incremented RC value `v1.2.3-RC0` -> `v.1.2.3-RC1`.
 Repeat as necessary.
 8. Deploy to testnet.
 Open a pull request to merge the deploy artifacts into